 Attorneys serving victims of public transit bus accidents in Washington, D.C.

 When a careless bus driver causes a serious accident, the lives of injured bus passengers and occupants of other vehicles are often forever altered.
-Sadly, these catastrophic accidents are all-too-common in the metro D.C. and Baltimore areas.
+Sadly, these catastrophic accidents are all too common in the metro D.C. and Baltimore areas.

 While most public bus drivers are focused, hard-working, and fully qualified individuals, some drivers may receive poor training, inadequate supervision, or act negligently.
 Because buses like those operated by MetroBus are so large and heavy, careless drivers can cause catastrophic injuries and even deaths when they fail to operate their bus in a safe manner.
 If you or a loved one suffered a serious, life-changing injury involving a bus, you may be able to hold the municipality or transit company responsible for your damages.

 Metrobus is the sixth busiest bus agency in the U.S. WMATA’s Metrobus services over 11,000 bus stops in the Washington, D.C., Maryland, and Virginia area.
-The Metrobus fleet includes 1,500 buses and shuttles making 400,000 trips on 325 routes everyday.
+The Metrobus fleet includes 1,500 buses and shuttles making 400,000 trips on 325 routes every day.

 Due to the sheer scope of Metrobus activity in the Washington, D.C, Maryland, and Virginia area, accidents involving Metrobuses are more common than those involving Metrorail.
 If you or a loved one were seriously hurt in an accident with a Metrobus, our team of attorneys and investigators can look into your case and determine if WMATA may be held responsible for your injuries.

-The Fairfax County Connector bus service is operated by Dallas, Texas based MV Transportation, Inc., the largest privately owned transit contractor in the U.S. The Fairfax County Connector first took to the streets in 1985 as a lower cost alternative to WMATA’s Metrobus.
+The Fairfax County Connector bus service is operated by Dallas, Texas-based MV Transportation, Inc., the largest privately owned transit contractor in the U.S. The Fairfax County Connector first took to the streets in 1985 as a lower-cost alternative to WMATA’s Metrobus.

-If you or someone you care about was hurt in an accident involving a Fairfax County Connector bus The Cochran Firm, D.C. has the resources and experience to find out the cause of your accident.
+If you or someone you care about was hurt in an accident involving a Fairfax County Connector bus, The Cochran Firm, D.C. has the resources and experience to find out the cause of your accident.
 Our firm regularly represents injury victims hurt by powerful entities like municipal governments and large corporations.

-The Maryland Transit Administration (MTA) operates 80 bus lines throughout Baltimore and the state of Maryland and Washington, D.C.
+The Maryland Transit Administration (MTA) operates 80 bus lines throughout Baltimore and the state of Maryland, and Washington, D.C.
 Maryland MTA connects to other bus and mass transit systems in Northern Virginia, Pennsylvania, the Charm City Circulator, Annapolis Transit, Rabbit Transit, Ride-On, and TransIT.

-Alexandria, Virginia has several bus lines which operate in the city limits.
+Alexandria, Virginia, has several bus lines which operate in the city limits.
 These include DASH-Alexandria, the King Street Trolley, and the REX (Richmond Highway Express).
 If you were hurt in an Alexandria public bus accident, you may need a skilled legal team and investigators to prove liability on the part of the bus’s driver, owner, and operator.

-Local governments and private contractors operating public buses like DASH-Alexandria, King Street Trolley, and REX may not accept liability of your public bus accident.
+Local governments and private contractors operating public buses like DASH-Alexandria, King Street Trolley, and REX may not accept liability for your public bus accident.
 The Cochran Firm, D.C. are willing to take your Alexandria bus accident lawsuit all the way to trial if that is what is necessary to secure justice for your and your family.